Manindra Chandra Nandy: Education

-Marriage
+Marriage and Children

-He married Maharani Kashishwari of Jabagram, Burdwan at the age of seventeen.
-They had three sons and two daughters.
-Their eldest son, Mohim Chandra Nandy, died early in 1906.
-His other two sons were Srish Chandra Nandy and Kirti Chandra Nandy.
+He married Maharani Kashishwari (b.1868) of Jabagram, Burdwan in 1877.
+He had 3 sons - Mahim Chandra (b.1881 - d.1906), Kirti Chandra (b.1885 - d.1903), and Srish Chandra Nandy (b.1897).
+His daughters were Sarojini Devi (b.1889), Kumudini Devi (b.1893), Kamalini Devi (b.1900) and Mrinalini Devi (b.1906).
+He was greatly saddened by the early deaths of his two eldest sons due to typhoid.
+His two elder daughters got widowed at a young age.

 Contribution for the promotion of education

 Krishnath College

 In 1902, Berhampore College was renamed Krishnath College to preserve the memory of Raja Krishnath Roy, the maternal uncle of Manindra Chandra and husband of Maharani Swarnamoyee.
 In 1905, control of Krishnath College was handed over to Manindra Chandra Nandy by the government via a deed of transfer.
 A board of management was created, with Nandy as its president.
 Nandy spent Rs.
 45,000 annually for the maintenance of the college.

 Krishnath College School

 A large building for Krishnath College School was constructed and expanded at the expense of Rs.
 135,000 by Maharaja Manindra Chandra Nandy at Berhampore College to accommodate 1,200 students annually.
 The foundation stone was laid in 1909 and the school formally opened in 1911.